talkable/talkable-docs/source/advanced_features/white_labeling/aws_route53.rst

 #.
 Select appropriate record type (might be NS, CNAME, MX, etc.).

 #.
 Copy the DNS record value (or values) from the Talkable custom domain settings into the "Value" field.
+   Note: For `NS` and `MX` record types, insert multiple values separated by newline if they share the same "Record name".

 #.
 Click "Create records" once you are ready.